Online Program

 Animals, Land, and Flourishing

-Animals, Land, and Flourishing is an interactive conceptual + experiential exploration of the intricate connections between humans and nature, and how promoting animal welfare is central to planetary health as well as the flourishing of all living beings.
+Animals, Land, and Flourishing is an exploration of the intricate connections between humans, non-human animals, and nature, and how promoting animal welfare and personal well-being is central to planetary health as well as the flourishing of all living beings.

 The program is guided by three questions: